caitlin-hartley/sql-challenge/README.md

 # sql-challenge

 Research project about people who a company employed during the 1980s and 1990s
+Tasks:
+  *Create Entity Relationship Diagram (ERD)
-* Tasks: Create Entity Relationship Diagram (ERD), design tables to hold the data from the CSV files, import the CSV files into a SQL database, and then perform analysis on the data
+  * Design tables to hold the data from the CSV files
+  * Import the CSV files into a SQL database
+  * Perform analysis on the data

 ---